Haval M6

-The Haval M6 is a compact CUV produced by the Chinese manufacturer Great Wall Motor under the Haval sub-brand from 2017.
+The Haval M6 is a compact crossover SUV produced by the Chinese manufacturer Great Wall Motor under the Haval sub-brand from 2017 to 2025.
 The M6 shares the same platform and serves as a sporty variant of the first generation Haval H6, and a second generation model called the Haval M6 Plus was launched in 2021 while still riding on the same platform shared with the first generation Haval H6.

-First generation
+First generation (2017, M6)

 The M6 shares the same platform and serves as a sporty variant of the first generation Haval H6.
 Pricing starts from 89,800 yuan to 112,800 yuan.